 Did you do any other sports when growing up?

 Not seriously, no. However, being naturally athletic and combined with the very capable body that my gymnastics training had produced, I lent myself to a range of sports.
 Gymnastics trains almost every aspect of the human body imaginable; strength, speed, agility, power, awareness, reflexes etc. and so as a result I excelled in the likes of sprinting, swimming, football and cricket just from doing gymnastics.
 I’ve always enjoyed being sporty, I thrive off physical activity, so to do other sports for fun served as a harmless distraction from my gymnastics programme.
-From nine years old I was training 35 hours a week so an escape was needed.
-Gymnastics however always remained in the fore front of my mind, it’s been a part of me for almost as many years as I’ve been alive; as one of my former coaches, Nick Blanton once said: “It’s like a tattoo, its on your body forever.”, and in that case I got that tattoo when I was three years old, when I first set foot in a gym.
+From nine years old I was training thirty-five hours a week so an escape was needed.
+Gymnastics, however, always remained in the forefront of my mind, it’s been a part of me for almost as many years as I’ve been alive; as one of my former coaches, Nick Blanton once said: “It’s like a tattoo, it’s on your body forever”, and in that case, I got that tattoo when I was three years old, when I first set foot in a gym.

 Are your family and friends supportive of what you would like to achieve?